JeremiahPetersen/RepoToText/README.md

 1. Clone the repository.
 2. Set up the environment variable `GITHUB_API_KEY` in the `.env` file.
-3. Build the Docker images with `docker-compose build`.
+3. Build the Docker images with `docker compose build`.
-4. Start the containers with `docker-compose up`.
+4. Start the containers with `docker compose up`.
 5. Access the application (http://localhost:3000) in a web browser and enter the GitHub repository URL and documentation URL (if available).
 6. Choose All files or choose specific file types.
 7. Click the "Submit" button to initiate the scraping process.
 The converted text will be displayed in the output area, and it will also be saved in the /data folder.